-Submitted by the informal working group on the Phase 2 of the global technical regulation No. 7^{}
+Submitted by the Informal Working Group on the Phase 2 of UN Global Technical Regulation No. 7

-The text reproduced below was prepared by the experts of the informal working group on global technical regulation No. 7 Phase 2 (GTR7-PH2) and proposes provisions on head restraints.
-The modifications to the text of the global technical regulation (ECE/TRANS/180/Add.7) are marked in bold for new or strikethrough for deleted characters.
+The text reproduced below was prepared by the experts of the Informal Working Group (IWG) on UN Global Technical Regulation No. 7, Phase 2 (GTR7-PH2) and proposes provisions on head restraints.
+It is based on ECE/TRANS/WP.29/GRSP/2019/5 and GRSP-65-24 distributed at the sixty-fifth session of the Working Party on Passive Safety (GRSP).
+The modifications to the existing text of the UN Global Technical Regulation No. 7 (ECE/TRANS/180/Add.7) are marked in bold for new or strikethrough for deleted characters.

-^{} In accordance with the programme of work of the Inland Transport Committee for 2010-2014 (ECE/TRANS/208, para.
-106 and ECE/TRANS/2010/8, programme activity 02.4), the World Forum will develop, harmonize and update Regulations in order to enhance the performance of vehicles.
+In accordance with the programme of work of the Inland Transport Committee for 2018-2019 (ECE/TRANS/274, para.
+123 and ECE/TRANS/2018/21/Add.1, Cluster 3.1), the World Forum will develop, harmonize and update UN regulations to enhance the performance of vehicles.
 The present document is submitted in conformity with that mandate.